EFT Asymptotics: the Growth of Operator Degeneracy: The fate of the SMEFT

 When using the (non-rigorous) new trick of \cref{sec:newtrick} we often kept such higher order terms in $\beta$ in the exponential at intermediate stages.
 By applying the trick to the SMEFT, and retaining terms up to linear order in $\beta$, we find an effective shift in $\Delta$

 We have observed experimentally that when the number of degrees of freedom in the EFT is large, such as it is for the SMEFT, this linear shift obtained by the trick brings the asymptotic result in better agreement with low scaling dimension data.
 (When the dof are small, it has little effect.)
 We do not speculate on why this is so here; our errors are not under control, precluding us from quantitative analysis.
 Nevertheless, it is interesting that this shift implements subleading corrections to \cref{eq:thesmeft} that bring it into remarkable agreement with low mass dimension data.
 This is illustrated in \cref{smeft_shift}.
 The thick dashed line corresponds to the exact number of operators as a function of mass dimension $\Delta$ in the SMEFT, for the case of $N_g=1$.
+In obtaining the exact results for the SMEFT beyond mass dimension 15 that are used in \cref{smeft_shift}, as well as \cref{smeft} below, we used the computer code accompanying the paper~\cite{Marinissen:2020jmb}.
 The thin dashed red curve indicates the result of \cref{eq:thesmeft}, and the solid grey curve indicates \cref{eq:thesmeft} evaluated with the shifted $\widetilde{\Delta}$ given by \cref{eq:smeftshift}.

 \cref{smeft} compares our results to exact data in the SMEFT for $N_g=1$ and $N_g=3$ (the full SMEFT), in both cases using \cref{eq:thesmeft} evaluated with the shifted $\widetilde{\Delta}$ in \cref{eq:smeftshift}.
 Given that our formulae are only asymptotic, the agreement to exact data at low mass dimensions is striking.
 The agreement for $N_g=3$ appears even better, in line with our observations that the shift works well for a large number of dof.
 However, such statements are only qualitative; we leave a quantitative assessment of error terms to future work.